TylrPopcorn/Color-Box/README.md

 # Color-Box
-Change colors of different boxes using Svelte.js
+Change the color of different boxes using Svelte.js